lm3nitro/Projects/Routing and Switching/Cisco/Password Recovery.md

 Once the switch has loaded its operating system we can enter **privileged-exec mode**, rename back the **flash:config.text.old** to **flash:config.text** (**startup-config**), copy the **startup-config** file to memory (DRAM), make the necessary password changes and save the configuration.

-Here are is the process I followed:
+Here is the process I followed:

 ## Password Recovery – Reset Procedure